May 27, 2023

 The Exception

-Most Data Science Jobs Don’t Require Certification
+Most AI and Data Science Jobs Don’t Require Certification

 Let’s be clear, though.
-For the vast majority of data science roles, specific certifications are not usually required.
+For the vast majority of AI and data science roles, specific certifications are not usually required.
 The different variations of SQL rarely differ too much from “base” SQL.
 Thus, most employers won’t be concerned about whether you’ve mastered a particular brand’s proprietary tweaks.

 What SQL Certificate Is Best?